Claude Connector Examples: 5 Patterns for Building Real Connectors (August 2026)

 export const resource: ResourceConfig = {

-description: 'Render product metrics as a compact dashboard',
+description: 'Compact product metrics dashboard',

 };